ElementAstro/atom-docs/src/content/docs/en/type/pod_vector.md

 ---
-title: PodVector Class Documentation
+title: PodVector
-description: Comprehensive documentation for the PodVector class in the atom::type namespace, including class definition, member types, constructors, capacity management, element access, iterators, modifiers, other member functions, and usage examples.
+description: Comprehensive for the PodVector class in the atom::type namespace, including class definition, member types, constructors, capacity management, element access, iterators, modifiers, other member functions, and usage examples.
 ---

-# PodVector Class Documentation
+# PodVector

 ## Table of Contents